Bluey (TV series): Music

-Joff Bush serves as one of the primary composers of Bluey, writing half of the soundtrack himself and leading a group of additional composers, including David Barber.
+Joff Bush serves as the primary composer of Bluey, writing half of the soundtrack himself and leading a group of additional composers, including David Barber.
 Bush graduated from the Queensland Conservatorium, where he met Pearson, and before Bluey worked on series such as The Family Law and Australian Survivor.
 Bush has stated that each episode has its own unique musical style, and he likes to become involved in the episodes as they are scripted.
 Live instruments are regularly played for the recordings.
 Every episode of Bluey is individually scored, a decision made by Brumm, who was inspired by the original compositions for Charlie and Lola while working on the series in the United Kingdom.
+Classical music is used as part of the underscore, with pieces such as Beethoven's "Ode to Joy" and Mozart's "Rondo Alla Turca (from Sonata No. 11)" being interpreted by composers.
+A movement from The Planets by Gustav Holst is prominently featured in "Sleepytime" (Series 2 Episode 26).
+Megan Washington, who voices Calypso, re-recorded her song "Lazarus Drug" from the album Batflowers (2020) to feature prominently in the ending scene of "The Sign" (Series 3 Episode 49).

-Classical music is regularly used throughout the underscore, with pieces such as Beethoven's "Ode to Joy" and Mozart's "Rondo Alla Turca (from Sonata No. 11)" being interpreted by composers.
-A movement from The Planets by Gustav Holst is prominently featured in the episode "Sleepytime".
-Bush composed the theme song for Bluey, and he has been nominated for several APRA Screen Music Awards, in 2019 for the soundtrack of the episode "Teasing" and in 2020 for "Flat Pack".
-He was nominated for the APRA Award for Most Performed Screen Composer – Overseas in 2022, and the show's score won Best Music for Children's Programming in 2021.
+Bush composed the theme song for Bluey, and he has been nominated for several APRA Screen Music Awards, in 2019 for the soundtrack of "Teasing" (Series 1 Episode 48) and in 2020 for "Flat Pack" (Series 2 Episode 24).
+He was nominated for the APRA Award for Most Performed Screen Composer – Overseas in 2022, and won the award in 2023.
+The show's score won Best Music for Children's Programming in 2021 and in 2024, the latter for the episode "The Sign".
 The music for Bluey is licensed by Universal Music Publishing on behalf of BBC Worldwide Music Publishing.
 The first soundtrack for the series by Bush, Bluey: The Album, was released on 22 January 2021.
 It debuted at number one on the ARIA Albums Chart, and became the first children's album to reach the top of the charts in Australia.
 It won Best Children's Album at the 2021 ARIA Music Awards, and won the 2021 APRA Award for Best Soundtrack Album.
-A second soundtrack, Dance Mode!, is scheduled for release on 21 April 2023.
+The second soundtrack, Dance Mode!, was released on 21 April 2023, and the third soundtrack, Rug Island, was released on 25 October 2024.
+A Burger Dog single was made available on 12 April 2025 as part of Record Store Day, and one based on "Verandah Santa" will be released on 7 November 2025.